lyteword/chspurgeon-tod/volume-2/psalm-37.md

 **Verse 3.** (*last clause* ).
 Read it in four ways.

-1\."Certainly fed, "or the certainty of supply.
+1\."
+Certainly fed, "or the certainty of supply.

-2\."Fed in verity, "or the sufficiency of the provision for soul and body.
+2\."
+Fed in verity, "or the sufficiency of the provision for soul and body.

-3\."Fed on truth, "or the spirituality of the provision.
+3\."
+Fed on truth, "or the spirituality of the provision.

-4\."Feed on truth, "or the duty of choosing such provision.
+4\."
+Feed on truth, "or the duty of choosing such provision.

 **Verse 4.** Explain the delight and the desire of the believer, and show the connection between them.